5 Sustainable Fabrics Changing The Fashion Industry For Good

 From start to finish our clothes may have traveled around the world and back, come in contact with dozens of laborers, and used thousands of liters of water just to land in your closet — where most likely it will be disposed of without much thought.

-Today there are many eco-friendly textiles that are being used to reshape our global fashion industry.
-These sustainable fabrics and materials are being engineered using state of the art technology that is eliminating the need for pesticides in our garment industry, while also reducing overall water waste, removing harmful dyes and processing chemicals, and up-cycling used materials that once were discarded.
+Today there are many sustainable fabrics that are being used to reshape our global fashion industry.
+These sustainable fabrics and textiles are being engineered using state of the art technology that is eliminating the need for pesticides in our garment industry, while also reducing overall water waste, removing harmful dyes and processing chemicals, and up-cycling used materials that once were discarded.

 When tentree asked me if I would be interested in sharing education about the sustainable and eco-friendly textiles they choose to use I jumped at the opportunity.
 I truly believe that most people are confused when it comes to what to look for in a sustainable garment, but it really doesn't have to be so complicated.